 - Launch the app and go to the “Split” tab.

-- In the settings window, select a real COM port that is going to be split.
+- Click "Split real port" to open the settings window, select a real COM port that is going to be split.
 It should be the port to which your barcode scanner is attached physically.

-- Then, choose virtual ports that will be connected to the split real port and add them to the bundle by hitting “Add port”.
+- Then, choose virtual ports that will be connected to the split real port and add them to the bundle by hitting "Plus".

-- After that, select the main port among virtual ones and finally click “Add split port”.
+- After that, select the main port among virtual ones and finally click "Create".

 Here you go!
 Your COM port bundle is created in the Bundle tree.
 Now, you can find all virtual interfaces in the Device Manager of your computer and connect each of them to a separate serial app.
 Once you do this, all data coming to the real COM port from the barcode reader will be immediately redirected to virtual serial ports and programs working with them.